Best Study abroad consultants Ahmedabad explain strategies to crack Ivy League admissions, from profile building to essays and interviews.

 The Game Plan: How to Decide When to Apply

 Your strategy should reflect your academic profile, goals, and financial needs.
-Here’s how to choose:
+Students working with the Best Study Abroad Consultants Ahmedabad are often advised to:

-- Go for ED if you’re confident about your dream school and are financially prepared.
+- Go for ED if you’re confident about your dream school and financially prepared

-- Choose EA or REA if your grades, extracurriculars, and test scores are strong by the end of grade 11.
+- Choose EA or REA if your grades, extracurriculars, and test scores are strong by end of grade 11

 How to Choose the Right Early Decision School